sourcebots/docs/content/kit/batteries/charging.md

 3. Connect the monitoring lead from the battery to the charger.
 4. Place the battery in the charging bag.
 5. Configure the charger using the menu system as follows.

+{{% notice warning %}}
+The charging cable is cable-tied to the charger and you must not remove this cable.
+The charging lead is terminated with 4mm bullet connectors, which present a very high risk of shorting the battery if removed from the charger.
+{{% /notice %}}

 ### Starting Charging